-- 202. Members must comply with any sanction imposed by the Conduct Committee or the House.
-Any failure to do so shall constitute a breach of the Code of Conduct. - 203.
+- 203. Members must complete any remedial action agreed with the Commissioner or comply with any sanction imposed by the Conduct Committee or the House.
+Any failure to do so shall constitute a breach of the Code of Conduct. - 204.
 If a member applies for leave of absence in order to avoid an impending sanction, the request may be refused.
 If the Conduct Committee imposes a sanction on or recommends a sanction in relation to a member who is on leave of absence, the leave may be ended with immediate effect.